moodle/devdocs/docs/apis/core/dml/index.md

 ### Table prefix

 - Most Moodle installations use a prefix for all the database tables, such as <tt>mdl_</tt>.
-This prefix is NOT to be used in the code in the code itself.
+This prefix is NOT to be used in the code itself.
 - All the `$table` parameters in the functions are meant to be the table name without prefixes:

 ```php